Sergio00166/scripts-utils/git-weekly-merge/README.md

-Here’s a polished **README.md** draft for your tool, based on the description you provided:

----

 # 🗂️ Git Weekly Merge

 A Python utility to clean up messy commit histories by **merging commits per ISO week** into a new branch.